 Julia, Curator of Terrestrial Invertebrates Te Papa will be talking about New Zealand Diptera.

 Transport and Accommodation

 Several buses come and go to Whanganui daily.
 Direct flights to Whanganui are available from Auckland with Chatham Air.
 The Whanganui airport is 10 min drive from the city centre.
 Flights from destinations other than Auckland are going to Palmerston North, which is about 1hr drive from Whanganui city centre.
 Pick-up can be arranged for groups arriving at the same time in Palmerston North.
 Please let Rudi know if this service is required.

 More information about accommodation and Whanganui can be found here.

 KJ Fox Awards

 The KJ Fox Award is open to current members to provide financial assistance to attend the annual conference.
-Applications must be received by the secretary by 5 April 2017.
+Applications must be received by the secretary by 1 March 2018.
 Successful applicants will be notified at the conference.
 Please find more information on the awards, including the application form, here.

 21st Anniversary Awards

 The 21st Anniversary Awards are open to groups, clubs or individuals to provide financial assistance with their research.
 Applications will be assessed on the quality of the proposed research and the ability of the applicant to complete the project.
-Applications must be received by the secretary by 5 April 2017.
+Applications must be received by the secretary by 1 March 2018.
 Successful applicants will be notified at the conference.
 Please find more information, including the application form, here.